A Modular Reference Architecture for MCP-Servers Enabling Agentic BIM Interaction: Reference Architecture

 \subsubsection{BIM execution isolation}

 A central architectural element is the isolation of the BIM Execution Service, which is responsible for all API-specific BIM operations and constitutes the primary source of coupling in existing MCP-based implementations.
 In the proposed framework, this execution layer is encapsulated in a standalone, sandboxed container that exposes only three HTTP endpoints (``/query``, ``/create``, ``/modify``), each defined by a formal JSON schema governing inputs and outputs.
-The MCP server never executes BIM-API code directly; instead, all model operations are delegated to the execution service through a strict adapter contract implemented as an abstract base class.
-This contract specifies the interaction protocol for loading and saving models, performing element- and geometry-level operations, and computing differences, ensuring that heterogeneous BIM backends (e.g., IfcOpenShell, Revit, Archicad) can be integrated through backend-specific adapter implementations while preserving a uniform MCP tool surface.
+The MCP server never executes BIM-API code directly; instead, all model operations are delegated to the execution service through a strict adapter contract implemented as an abstract base class following a minimal capability pattern derived from common agentic BIM workflows.
+This contract specifies the interaction protocol for loading and saving models, performing element- and geometry-level operations, and computing differences.
+Thus, the heterogeneous BIM backends (e.g., IfcOpenShell, Revit, Archicad) can be integrated through backend-specific adapter implementations that satisfy a required core set of capabilities while preserving a uniform MCP tool surface.
 The execution container evaluates backend-specific logic, isolated from the MCP server’s memory and filesystem.
 Model inputs and outputs are resolved through S3-compatible, versioned object storage, while the service itself remains stateless across requests.
 Each operation returns a structured \emph{Artifact} containing the updated file reference, a \emph{Manifest} with timestamps and tool metadata, an optional \emph{logicalResult} for query operations, and a detailed \emph{DiffRaw}/\emph{DiffSummary} capturing all IFC-level modifications.
 By externalising all state to a versioned storage layer, the framework enables reproducibility, fine-grained inspection of intermediate states, and multi-agent collaboration.